steventsao/custom-slack-emoji/README.md

 This example shows how to create an image gallery site using Next.js, [Cloudinary](https://cloudinary.com), and [Tailwind](https://tailwindcss.com).

+## Log

+This is stuck again at what it's trying to be?

+- a generator of emojis poor in quality
+- or an aggregator of stickers?

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) or view the demo [here](https://nextconf-images.vercel.app/)